rejane-paulino/s23aqua/README.md

 * *roi:* path with shapefile from region-of-interest;
 * *dest:* output directory.

-> The input parameters must be manually filled in `api.py`.
+> The input parameters must be manually configured in the core.py or s23aqua.ipynb file.

 ## Output Parameters:
 Eight spectral bands at 10-meters (.TIFF) and a file MTD.xml are available in *dest*: `S23AQUA_YYYYMMDD_XXXX_OaXX.tif` and `MTD.xml`.